wasmCloud/tutorials/01-wasmcloud_basics/wash_intro/intro.md

 - start and interact with the `wash` REPL
 - understand the most commonly used subcommand's functionality
 - Sign a custom wasm actor
-- Run a basic echo server
+- Run a basic HTTP server